 Can you see the amazing metabolic changes we can make by empowering ourselves in all our life choices, large and small?
 Do you understand to build bones depends not only on the calcium in your food but on the feelings in your heart and the thoughts in your head?
 Bones need more than nutrition.
 They need to be nourished.

-Are there any important “aha’s” have you had around stress that you would like to share.
-We’d love to hear your experiences!
+Are there any important “aha’s” have you had around stress that you would like to share?
+We’d love to hear about your experiences!